 Westchester County Wrongful Death Lawyer

 The shock of a loved one’s sudden and wrongful death can be both emotionally and financially debilitating.
+Wrongful death can happen as a consequence of a severe auto accident, or even a Westchester County medical malpractice incident.
 Surviving family members of persons killed by another’s negligence have a right to pursue compensation.
 The attorneys at Fiedler Deutsch, LLP help families in Westchester County, achieve justice for wrongful death victims.
 Contact us for a free consultation today.

 Why Choose Our Westchester County Wrongful Death Attorneys?